pulumi/pulumi-equinix-metal/README.md

 # Equinix Metal provider

-**PLEASE NOTE:** *This provider supercedes the Pulumi Packet provider.
-There is no direct migration between providers.
-To perform a migration, please use the pulumi import command*
+**PLEASE NOTE:** *This provider has been DEPRECATED in favor of https://github.com/equinix/pulumi-equinix.
+Please use Equinix' official Pulumi provider going forward.*

 The Equinix Metal resource provider for Pulumi lets you use [Equinix Metal](https://metal.equinix.com/) resources in your cloud programs.
 To use this package, please [install the Pulumi CLI first](https://pulumi.io/).